Dissolution of the Soviet Union: August-December transition period

 On 16 December 1991, the Kazakh SSR became the last republic to formally secede from the Soviet Union, causing the Soviet Union to neither control any territory nor claim to control any territory (although Soviet embassies still existed).

 On 17 December 1991, along with 28 European countries, the European Economic Community, and four non-European countries, the three Baltic Republics and nine of the twelve remaining Soviet republics signed the European Energy Charter in the Hague as sovereign states.
 On the same day, members of the lower house of the union parliament (Council of the Union) held a meeting of People's Deputies of the Soviet Union.
-The meeting adopted a statement in connection with the signing of the Belovezhskaya Agreement and its ratification by the parliaments of Russia, Belarus and Ukraine, in which it noted that it considers the decisions made on the liquidation of state power and administration bodies illegal and not meeting the current situation and the vital interests of the peoples and stated that in the event further complication of the situation in the country reserves the right to convene in the future the Congress of People's Deputies of the USSR.
+The meeting adopted a statement in connection with the signing of the Belovezha Accords and its ratification by the parliaments of Russia, Belarus and Ukraine, in which it noted that it considers the decisions made on the liquidation of state power and administration bodies illegal and not meeting the current situation and the vital interests of the peoples and stated that in the event further complication of the situation in the country reserves the right to convene in the future the Congress of People's Deputies of the USSR.

 Changes in national boundaries after the Cold War.

-On 18 December, the upper chamber of the Supreme Soviet of the USSR (Council of Republics) adopted a statement, according to which it accepts with understanding the Agreement on the creation of the Commonwealth of Independent States and considers it a real guarantee of a way out of the acute political and economic crisis.
+On 18 December, the upper chamber of the Supreme Soviet of the USSR (Council of Republics) adopted a statement accepting the Agreement on the creation of the Commonwealth of Independent States and considering it to provide a way out of the acute political and economic crisis.

 Gorbachev met with Yeltsin and accepted the fait accompli of the Soviet Union's dissolution.
 On the same day as the Alma-Ata Protocol was signed, aimed to dissolve the Soviet Union and formally establish the Commonwealth of Independent States, the Supreme Soviet of the Russian SFSR adopted a statute to change Russia's legal name from "Russian Soviet Federative Socialist Republic" to "Russian Federation", showing that it was now a fully sovereign non-communist state.

 Doubts remained over whether the Belavezha Accords had legally dissolved the Soviet Union, since they were signed by only three republics.
 However, on 21 December, representatives of 11 of the 12 remaining republics – all except Georgia – signed the Alma-Ata Protocol, which confirmed the dissolution of the Soviet Union and formally established the CIS.
 They also "accepted" Gorbachev's resignation.
 The command of the Armed Forces of the USSR was entrusted to the Minister of Defense Yevgeny Shaposhnikov.
 Even at this moment, Gorbachev had not made any formal plans to leave the scene yet.
 However, with a majority of republics now agreeing that the Soviet Union no longer existed, Gorbachev bowed to the inevitable, telling CBS News that he would resign as soon as he saw that the CIS was indeed a reality.